 HUD requires HOME recipients (PJ's) to match 25 percent of their HOME annual allocation.
 In accordance with 24 CFR 92.222, PJ's satisfying the distress criteria established by the HOME Program regulations are provided a match reduction.
 The match reductions are granted due to fiscal distress, severe fiscal distress, and Presidential disaster declarations.
-For those PJs with both fiscal distress and Presidential disaster match reductions, the PJ may take the higher match reduction for the current fiscal year.
+For those PJs with both fiscal distress and Presidential disaster match reduction for the current fiscal year.

 When a local jurisdiction meets one of the distress criteria, it is determined to be in fiscal distress and receives a 50 percent reduction of match.
 If a local jurisdiction satisfies both of the distress criteria, it is determined to be in severe fiscal distress and receives a 100 percent reduction of match.
-The City of Paramount has received a 100% match reduction from HUD, and therefore, anticipates matching 0 percent of HOME Funds using non-federal funds.
+The City of Paramount has received a 50% match reduction from HUD, and therefore, is required to match 12.5% of HOME Funds using non-federal funds.
+The City of Paramount leverages HOME funds with other local and private non-federal resources.